Sandy Bay, Saskatchewan

-Sandy Bay is a northern village in Saskatchewan, Canada.
-It is located 190 km northwest of Creighton via the Hanson Lake Road and Highway 135.
-The community is on the banks of the Churchill River.
-It is at the end of Highway 135, after passing through Pelican Narrows.
-Sandy Bay is 72 km north of Pelican Narrows.
-Pelican Narrows, the neighbouring community, is the administrative centre for the Peter Ballantyne Cree Nation and the majority of the townsite is reserve land.
-Sandy Bay is split into two parts: the southern village part and the northern part, which is situated on the Wapaskokimaw reserve (Wapaskokimaw Reserve #202).
+Sandy Bay is a northern village in the boreal forest of northern Saskatchewan, Canada.
+It is located on the Churchill River about 70 km north of the community of Pelican Narrows and 190 km northwest of Creighton and Flin Flon via Highway 135 and the Hanson Lake Road.
+The community consists of two parts the Northern Village of Sandy Bay and the Wapaskokimaw 202 reserve of the Peter Ballantyne Cree Nation.

-Sandy Bay is situated at "road's end" in the northeast area Saskatchewan and occupies land that was home to Aboriginal peoples for hundreds of years before it became the site of power generation.

-It is close to the Manitoba border, and its economic and social ties to that province are extensive.

-Sandy Bay is administered by the Northern Village of Sandy Bay.
-The community has a health clinic, a rehabilitation centre, a recreation board and a K-12 school.
-SaskTel put a communications tower in Sandy Bay in 2008 and the community has cellular service including, as of 2011, a 3G network.
+The community has a health clinic, community resource centre, pre-school, K-12 school, and a day-care.
 Sandy Bay has a population of about 1,200, of whom about one quarter are members of the Peter Ballantyne Cree Nation.

 History

 Sandy Bay grew around the hydroelectric power station built in the late 1920s to supply power for the smelters and mines in Flin Flon, Manitoba.
 It was initially situated further downstream on the Churchill River, but the residents were encouraged to relocate near the proposed site of the Island Falls Generating Station to provide a source of labour for its construction.
 The community then grew as the Island Falls Generating Station altered traditional lifestyles.
 In 1965 Sandy Bay became a Local Community Authority.
 In 1966 the Island Falls Generating Station switched to an automatic system and the majority of jobs were lost.
 An all-weather road was built into the community in 1967 and other services followed.
 In the 1980s Sandy Bay was designated as a northern village.

 The dam is presently operated by SaskPower and is now totally automated.
 Tourism is now the major industry in the area.
 There is a local store in the community, but other supplies and groceries can be purchased in Flin Flon, Manitoba, two hours away on gravel and paved highways.